 Changed

-Cache hits are now billed.
-Updated all marketing copy (README, input schema) to reflect that cached wines carry the standard $0.025 PPE charge.
-The code already billed cache hits — this aligns the documentation with actual behavior.
-Removed "free cache" mentions from key features, pricing table, FAQ, and input field descriptions.
+All wines billed uniformly at $0.025.
+Updated all marketing copy (README, input schema) to reflect that every extracted wine carries the standard $0.025 PPE charge regardless of internal data origin.
+The code already billed uniformly — this aligns the documentation with actual behavior.
+Removed "free re-fetch" mentions from key features, pricing table, FAQ, and input field descriptions.

 [0.1.63] — 2026-04-19